-Birds can invade your garden and steal your harvest, so installing a bird-blocking mesh or netting a few weeks before fruit is ripe can preserve your yield while still allowing the plants access to sunlight, water, and air.
+Birds can invade your garden and steal your harvest, so installing a bird-blocking mesh or Ross Garden Netting a few weeks before fruit is ripe can preserve your yield while still allowing the plants access to sunlight, water, and air.

 Garden in Raised Beds

 Raised-bed gardens are effective for weed prevention, water drainage, and deterring animal pests.
 Raised gardens are not only more difficult for smaller animals to jump into, but if you line the bottom of the bed with quarter-inch mesh, doing so can keep out moles, gophers, and voles.

 Some animals can’t be kept out with any of the above prevention techniques, so distraction is the best option to keep them from gnawing at your spring garden.
 Squirrels are difficult to keep out of open-air gardens, so try distracting them with dried corn cobs readily available for them to munch on.
 Rabbits can be distracted with alfalfa, clover, or dandelions.